rmrk-team/rmrk-docs/docs/lego2-multi-resource.md

 In this case, such a RMRK NFT is fully compatible with ERC721.

-If the **issuer** of the collection adds a new resource to an NFT from this collection, this new resource will, if accepted(faq#multisig), replace the root-level metadata in all interfaces, renders, wallets, etc.
+If the **issuer** of the collection adds a new resource to an NFT from this collection, this new resource will, if [accepted](#proposing-accepting-replacing), replace the root-level metadata in all interfaces, renders, wallets, etc.

 > ⚠️ A resource **always** takes priority over root-level metadata